iceberg63/Kitura-net/README.md

 We expect most of our users to require higher level concepts such as routing, templates and middleware, these are not provided in Kitura-net, if you want to use those facilities you should be coding at the Kitura level, for this please see the [Kitura](https://github.com/Kitura-Next/Kitura) project.
 Kitura-net underpins Kitura which offers a higher abstraction level to users.

 Kitura-net utilises the [BlueSocket](https://github.com/Kitura-Next/BlueSocket) framework, the [BlueSSLService](https://github.com/Kitura-Next/BlueSSLService.git) framework and [CCurl](https://github.com/Kitura-Next/CCurl.git).

+Test docs creation.

 ## Features